nikumar1206/loco/notes.md

 - oh man do we need to do an MCP server.

 - otel logs, if structured, we should parse out the severity (level)

+Clickhouse logs issues:

+- clickhouse potential sql injection with this limits + query
+- queries are also relatively slow; we should index on the app-id/wkspce-id
+  - this will require custom schema definition, and some manual sql work.
+- introduce a way to ignore some substrings
+- introduce ascending/descending timestamp order
+- arbitrary filters can be added no way?
+- lol is stuff being ttl'ed?
+- move clickhouse monitoring to admin dashboard only
+- see how to show all the fields and not just the body?
+- validate clickhousedb resources we gave it.
+750mb might not be enuf?